Erotica (album): Artwork and release

 Urban art in Athens, Greece inspired by the cover artwork of Erotica.

-The artwork for Erotica was created by Steven Meisel, under the artistic direction of Baron & Baron Inc. —consisting of Fabien Baron and photographer Siung Fat Tjia— who also oversaw the packaging and design of Sex.
+The artwork for Erotica was created by Steven Meisel, under the artistic direction of Baron & Baron Inc., consisting of Fabien Baron and photographer Siung Fat Tjia, who also oversaw the packaging and design of Sex.
 The cover follows the "same monochromatic blue-ink cover shot" that had been used on the book, and shows Madonna's "faded" face on a pale background.
 Photographs used for Sex were also included on the album's booklet; one shows Madonna in S&M garb, wielding a riding crop and licking her arm; another one features her bound and gagged.
-The backcover has the singer engaging in "foot worship - blissfully sucking on someone's big toe", as noted by J. Randy Taraborrelli.
-According to the author, "one didn't really need to hear the music to understand Madonna's intention with Erotica.
-If the title itself wasn't a tip-off, the CD's cover artwork certainly made the point clear".
-Mark Bego, in his book Madonna: Blonde Ambition, wasn't fond of the "off-putting" picture, and felt it was "a bit too much, even for her fans".
+The back cover shows the singer engaging in "foot worship – blissfully sucking on someone's big toe", as noted by J. Randy Taraborrelli.
+According to the author, "listeners did not need to hear the music to understand Madonna's intention with Erotica.
+If the title itself was not a tip-off, the CD's cover artwork certainly made the point clear".
+Mark Bego, in his book Madonna: Blonde Ambition, was not fond of the "off-putting" picture, and felt it was "a bit too much, even for her fans".
 Billboards Melinda Newman saw similarities between Eroticas artwork and that of the Darling Buds' album of the same name, which was released two weeks before Madonna's.
-From This is Dig!
-Mark Elliott said it's one of Madonna's "most provocative" album covers.
+Mark Elliott of This is Dig! said it is one of Madonna's "most provocative" album covers.

-Erotica was released on October 19, 1992, in the UK and on October 20, 1992, in the US through Madonna's Maverick label.
-It was the singer's first release to bear the Parental Advisory label due to explicit content in tracks such as "Did You Do It?", and thus was banned in several Asian countries, such as China and Singapore.
+Erotica was released on October 19, 1992, in the United Kingdom and on October 20, 1992, in the US through Madonna's Maverick label.
+It was the singer's first release to bear the Parental Advisory label because of explicit content in tracks such as "Did You Do It?", and was therefore banned in several Asian countries, such as China and Singapore.
 Two versions of Erotica were released: a clean 13-track version that omits "Did You Do It?", and the complete 14-track version that bears the Parental Advisory label.